 The children are taught music by a specialist music teacher who instructs them in: Musical Elements, Notational Theory, Musical history and traditions and Music Technology.
 They perform together musically in their Spring Show and they are invited to audition for The School Choir which meets every Friday.

 The children enjoy an afternoon of Games and a PE session each week as well as various sporting activities in their lunchtime and afterschool.
-They learn Dance and Gymnastics, as well as invasion games: football, hockey, rugby and netball; and striking games: Cricket, Kwik Cricket and Rounders.
+They learn Dance and Gymnastics, as well as invasion games: football, hockey, rugby, netball; and striking games: Cricket, Kwik Cricket, tennis and Rounders.
 Every child in Year 5 is given the opportunity to play in a competitive fixture against another school.
 In the Summer Term, the focus is on Athletics and there are inter-school Athletics tournaments as well as the school Sports Day, in which every child competes to earn points for their school House.

 A residential activity weekend is offered to children in Years 5 and 6.
 This helps the children to grow in confidence and independence as well as developing their ability to work with, and support each other, as part of a team.
 Their challenges include high wire ropes, an underground maze, abseiling and kayaking.
 It is an extremely popular weekend!